Ruth Miller Challenge Scholarship Winners Announced

 “Without my family, I would not have had the courage or bravery to start taking courses again.
 Without UW-Platteville and Distance Education, I would not have this great opportunity to take my classes at an inexpensive rate from the convenience of home.
 Although there were challenges and ups and downs in my educational career, I would not trade it for anything.”
 Yonda said.

-The University of Wisconsin-Platteville offers five master’s degrees entirely online in criminal justice, organizational change leadership, project management, engineering, and integrated supply chain management, along with bachelor’s degrees in business administration and criminal justice at a distance.
-Visit GoUWP.com, call 800.362.5460 or email DistanceEd@uwplatt.edu to learn more about online opportunities at UW-Platteville.
+UW-Platteville offers five master’s degrees entirely online in criminal justice, organizational change leadership, project management, engineering, and integrated supply chain management, along with bachelor’s degrees in business administration and criminal justice at a distance.
+Visit our online degrees, call 800.362.5460 or email DistanceEd@uwplatt.edu to learn more about online opportunities.

 Subscribe to Distance Education Announcements using our RSS feed.